-A member of U3A Calpe Writing Group, Chris Hare, has completed his first novel, which is to be published in August.
+A member of U3A Calpe Writing Group, Chris Hare, has completed his first novel, which has been be published in August.
 Congratulations to Chris on this splendid achievement.

 - Sample chapter of Chris Hare Book - Crabbe in all Innocence